 Gordon gets into more trouble when he combines these spider-diorama scenes with live-action footage.
 His composite matte shots look like crude photo-pasteups done with too much glue.
 Cutting a matte around a tree or right through a roadway yields some real eyesores.
 (I believe the photo just below ↓ has been touched up.)
 We’re so busy wincing at the result, we forget to notice the spider changing in size between shots.
 In the gym interior it is maybe twenty-five feet across.
 When on the town it’s as big as half a city block.

-Always getting a guaranteed laugh is a grossly mismatched spider leg prop that serves as a foreground object in some scenes, and waggles through a window when menacing Sally Fraser and her baby.
+Always getting a guaranteed laugh is a grossly mismatched spider leg prop that serves as a foreground object in some scenes.
+It waggles through a window when menacing Sally Fraser and her baby.
 (Two photos down. ↓ ) That wiggly leg prop and two shriveled corpses were fabricated by Paul and Jackie Blaisdell, a pioneer ’50s monster-making team that got paid pennies for creating the creatures that made monster movies memorable.
 Did Paul base the leg on the poster concept of a garden-variety spider, not knowing that bulbous-legged tarantulas were being used?

 The cartoonish corpses do what they’re supposed to do, provide a moment of surprise.
 The Sheriff’s search team is pretty cavalier about carting Mr. Flynn’s body out of the cave, right in front of his daughter.
 We really expect old Jake (Howard Wright) to express relief that he doesn’t have to work hard: “Hey, that spider really sucked every drop out of this stiff — he’s as light as a feather!”